wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-server-ts-reference/ws-transport-connection-init-hook.md

 description:
 ---

-The `onConnectionInit` hook is called whenever the resolver needs to call a remote service.
+The `onConnectionInit` hook is called when the engine is initiating a WebSocket connection with a GraphQL Server.
 It can be enabled for specific data-sources.
 Using this hook, you're able to populate the websocket `connection_init` message payload.